pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/deductive-reasoning.md

 - link all of M to some/all of the minor term, S, or
 - link all of M to some/all of the major term, P

 Of course, if either of the above are true, then M is distributive by definition; hence any one of these points is the necessary and sufficient condition for M to be distributive.
 Now, since M is the only term that can relate S to P across premises, the only way to relate S and P in a syllogism is to ensure that S and P do not link to distinct, non-overlapping parts of M. The only way to ensure this within the argument is to either (1) link all of M to some/all of the minor term, S, or (2) link all of M to some/all of the major term, P. In other words, the only way to ensure this within the argument is if M is distributive.
-Note again that M needs to be distributive in at least one premise–maybe both, but not none.
+Note again that M needs to be distributive in at least one premise – maybe both, but not none.

 ---